Chialijuan/chialijuan.github.io/_posts/2018-8-5-Orthogonalization.md

 ---
-published: true
 layout: post
-date: '2018-08-05'
-categories: machine learning, data science
+title: Structuring ML projects: Orthogonalization
 ---
-## Structuring ML projects: Orthogonalization

 This series is a summary based on the deeplearning.ai courses by Andrew Ng with a sprinkle of references from relevant blogs.